-We like its versatility, with a landscape or portrait reading mode, as well as the fact that it’s waterproof, which means you don’t need to be on your guard if you’re reading on holiday.
+We like its versatility, with a landscape or portrait reading mode, as well as the fact that it’s waterproof, just like the Kindle Paperwhite.

 It may not have Amazon features, like Audible or WhisperSync, but it does have OverDrive, an eBook lending service.

-The recently redesigned Amazon Kindle Oasis is one of the best eReaders your money can buy right now.
+The recently redesigned Amazon Kindle Oasis is one of the best eReaders your money can buy right now, despite being the priciest option here.
 It has a seven-inch Paperwhite Kindle display, which makes reading anything a dream, especially with added optimised font technology for crisp and clear lettering.

 It has a built-in light, which can be adjusted for brightness and warmth, making it ideal for easing you into sleep.
 Not only does it have a simple design, it’s also built with ergonomics in mind, making it comfortable to hold for hours.